SEO

 10 proven strategies that increase conversions

-Rules: Capitalize only the first word and proper nouns (names, places, brands).
-Everything else is lowercase.
+Rules: Capitalize the first word and proper nouns (names, places, brands).
+Everything else stays lowercase.

-• Authority & Formality: Traditional publications, academic journals, and enterprise software use title case to convey professionalism
+• Authority and formality: Newspapers, academic journals, and enterprise software all use title case because it reads as polished and professional

-• Actionability: Email subject lines in title case are perceived as more urgent and clickable
+• Urgency: Email subject lines in title case tend to feel more action-oriented and get more clicks

-• Readability: Easier to scan quickly because our brains are trained to read sentences this way
+• Readability: Easier to scan because it matches how we're used to reading normal sentences

-• Risk: May lack gravitas for high-stakes announcements or formal communications
+• Risk: can feel too casual for high-stakes announcements or formal communications

-A 2023 analysis of 2.3 million email campaigns by Mailchimp found:
+A 2023 Mailchimp analysis of 2.3 million email campaigns found:

 • Title case: 14.3% higher open rates on average

-• ALL CAPS: 30% lower engagement (perceived as spam)
+• ALL CAPS: 30% lower engagement (readers flag it as spam)

-Takeaway: Title case wins for promotional emails and newsletters.
-Sentence case wins for personal, one-on-one communication.
+Bottom line: Title case works better for promotional emails and newsletters.
+Sentence case works better for personal, one-on-one messages.

-A BuzzSumo study of 100 million Facebook posts revealed:
+BuzzSumo analyzed 100 million Facebook posts and found:

 • Title case: 21% more shares for news articles